-Within the ECC region there are a number of very small municipalities with water and/or sewer systems that are at or near failing.
-Most of them continue to lose population which means that these essential services cost more and more for the remaining residents.
-At some point in the decline of these systems some hard decisions are going to have to be made by both the state and by the concerned municipality.
-It would behoove every utility to have an asset management plan in place that minimally prioritizes expenditures for improvements.
+Within Region there are a number of very small municipalities with water and/or sewer systems that are at or near failing.
+Most of these municipalities continue to lose population, which means that these essential services cost more and more for the remaining residents.
+At some point in the decline of these systems difficult decisions will need to be made by both the state and by the concerned municipality concerning the future of these systems.
+It would be beneficial if every enterprise utility developed an asset management plan that at a minimum prioritized expenditures for improvements.
 The state will fund asset inventory and assessment grants and will fund merger/regionalization feasibility studies.
 The Road to Viability suggests that regional coordination is needed, a role which uniquely fits ECC.

 The coastal area contains sensitive habitats that must be protected.
 Wetland areas abound and there are restrictions on their use and development.
-All these factors combined make the coastal area a difficult place to locate industry of any size.
+All these factors combined make the coastal area a difficult place to locate businesses or large-scale development projects.
+In addition, counties as far inland as Wake dump wastewater into the Neuse River basin, which blocks watersheds and drainage fields and creates highly contaminated waters reaching the coastal rivers, streams and sounds.

-Sea-level rise is a controversial subject that pits coastal developers and landowners against regulations that would limit growth and development in areas predicted to be affected.
-The jury is still out on how coastal counties and coastal communities will respond to predictions.
+Sea-level rise is a controversial subject that pits coastal developers and landowners against regulatory agencies that would limit growth and development in areas predicted to be affected.
+It remains unclear how coastal counties and coastal communities will respond to sea level rise projections.
 There are also reports at this time that the National Flood Insurance Program (NFIP) is effectively bankrupt.
 "Complicating matters, the NFIP has improbably subsidized thousands of risky properties along the coast - low-lying houses that flood over and over - by charging them below-market premiums to entice them to join the program."
+Significant increases in the cost of flood insurance, as well as other types of property and casualty insurance, will materially adversely affect home values and tax valuations, which will reduce local government revenues needed to support public services.

-Essential to the success of the region is that it must link and act as a single entity.
-There must be a connection between educational, environmental, workforce, economic and community development efforts.
-This connection will support growth and sustainability by helping communities function effectively.
+Essential to the success of the Region is a recognition that it must link and act as a single entity.
+There must be a connection between educational, environmental, workforce, economic and community development efforts across jurisdictional boundaries.
+This connectivity and intergovernmental collaboration will support sustainable economic growth and create efficiencies and economies of scale in providing public services needed by the residents of the Region.